NoStackApp/ns-flip/README.md

 <!-- tocstop -->

 # Why
-After you generate code with a template or tool, you make changes to the code.
-But then usually you can't regenerate it without losing your changes.
-So you can't apply an updated template or change to another similar template.
+After you generate code with a template or tool, you make changes.
+But then usually you can't regenerate the code without losing your changes.
+So you can't apply an updated template or change to another one supporting the same inputs.
 Keeping your "legacy code" current becomes an expensive pain.

 # What
-ns-flip is a CLI to support code templates that can be exchanged as easily as WordPress themes.
+ns-flip is a CLI to support creating and using project generators that can be exchanged as easily as WordPress themes.
+Here is a [sample](https://www.npmjs.com/package/easy-oclif-cli) with [1 minute video](https://www.youtube.com/watch?v=MAVN8hZpcqY).

-A template can generate three types of files:
+A "template" can generate any combination of three types of files:

 1. standard (appear in every generated code base, e.g. `App.jsx`)
 2. custom static (static, but must be custom specified for each code base, e.g. steps in an input stepper)
 3. custom dynamic (based on queries e.g. components showing query results).

-You can create templates with locations designated for custom code.
+You can create templates with locations designated for custom code within the generated files.
 You can also name regions that can be replaced or removed in the generated code.
-Ns-flip stores the custom changes before regenerating and restores them.
+Ns-flip stores the custom changes before regenerating and then restores them.

 See some [standard use cases][2].

 # How
 A _template_ is a directory with requirements explained in the [documentation][1].
 You can use it privately or distribute it.
-To create one, you will need a basic working knowledge of [Handlebars](https://handlebarsjs.com/guide/) and not much more.
+You will need a basic working knowledge of [Handlebars](https://handlebarsjs.com/guide/) and not much more.

 ![ns-flip-commands](images/ns-flip-2.x-commands.png)

-1. Build a template from sample code by calling [`ns newtemplate`](#ns-newtemplate).
+1. Build a template from sample code by calling [`ns newtemplate`](#ns-newtemplate) with a sample code base.
 2. Generate or regenerate code from the template : [`ns generate $CODE [-t $TEMPLATE`](#ns-generate-codedir).
 All safe changes to $CODE are preserved.
-There's also a meta 'ns' file that stores settings for the code base such as custom instances for data types used in the template.
+There's a settings file for the code base that determines what is generated.
+3. Modify your requirements by running [`ns settings $CODE`](#ns-settings-codedir).
+Just answer the prompts.
-3. Add custom code.
-But periodically run  [`ns check $CODE`](#ns-check-codedir) to be sure or doing it safely.
+4. Add custom code.
+But periodically run  [`ns check $CODE`](#ns-check-codedir) to be sure you are doing it safely.
 (Otherwise, some of your changes will not be preserved when `ns generate` is run in the future.)

 # Help